braden-foxcroft/StatSLV/readme.md

 - Automatic variable discards (when a variable is no longer used, its value should be discarded automatically, causing branches to unify earlier)
 - A fair bit of testing (sooo much testing)
 - A text debugger, so you can see what your code is doing
 - Maybe even a GUI debugger?
-That would probably be more work than its worth, though.
+That would probably be more work than it's worth, though.
 - Better `print` statements, so you can see what your code is doing.
 I'm not convinced this is particularly feasible, though.
 Especially when you combine `print` statements and `for` loops where different paths loop over different ranges, the code execution order becomes somewhat hard to make sense of.
 - User input?
 How would input even work in a multi-path execution?
 - Better documentation and further examples